khaledmraad/SIEM_Architecture/README.md

 Open source platform for threat detection , system monitoring and incident response
 <br>
 <br>
-Wazuh Agent : sends logs to the wazuh agent , monitoring rules can be added in the ossec.conf file (exp : file integrity , RCE , SQL injection ,brute force attacks ,  ... )
+Wazuh Agent : sends logs to the wazuh agent , monitoring rules can be added in the ossec.conf Cynetfile (exp : file integrity , RCE , SQL injection ,brute force attacks ,  ... )
 rule can be found in the wazuh poc documentation : https://documentation.wazuh.com/current/proof-of-concept-guide/index.html
 <br>
 <br>